danielmichaels/databank/cUrl.md

 1. `curl -v {URL}`
 2. `curl --trace-ascii - {URL}` for stdout or replace `-` with a filename to save the output.

+## Follow Redirects

+Using the `-L` for Location header will make Curl follow all redirects.
+Use with `-I` to see just the headers and concatenate both with `-v` to form `-ILv` to get verbose output without the body.

+By default Curl will follow 50 redirects before it will error.
+You can manually override this and set how many times it is allowed to redirect by adding `--max-redirs n` where `n` is the number required.
+Unlimited redirects can be set with `--max-redirs -1`.